naylom/GarageDoorControl/README.md

 I also wanted to add a manual momentary switch in the garage to opwn and shut the door.
 This was unexpectedly one of the more troublesome parts of the project.
-I found that using a MKR WiFI 1010 3.3V pin to detect the switch being pressed suffered from a lot of moise and eevn with debounce logic gave false positives.
+I found that using a MKR WiFI 1010 3.3V pin to detect the switch being pressed suffered from a lot of noise and even with debounce logic gave false positives.
 After trying many things including using cat6 shielded FTP cable, I found the answer was to use 24V (borrowed from the Hormann UAP) to drive the switch connection and again to use an EL815 optocoupler to allow the Arduino to monitor the result with a 3.3V pin.